 Patricia liked the idea of a compass quilt, especially since Wilson’s last name was North.
-So I made her one, mostly using Wilson’s clothes.
+I used Wilson’s clothes to make the compass quilt below, while supplementing it with other fabrics as needed.
 This picture was taken on a dark day, so the border displaying swatches of his lovely shirts are difficult to see, despite my camera’s best intentions.

 I also made her a compass pillow.

-As I’ve made quilt after quilt for Patricia, using her husband’s clothes, I’m reminded of the famous scripture involving the loaves and the fishes.
-No matter how many quilts I made, there miraculously seemed to still be fabric for one more quilt.
+As I’ve made so many quilts using one big box of Wilson’s clothes, I’m reminded of the famous scripture involving the loaves and the fishes.
+No matter how many quilts I made, there miraculously seemed to be fabric for yet another quilt.

-As I made the quilt above, a seascape made for Patricia’s niece, I was using various left over scraps plus a few items that I hadn’t yet used in another quilt.
-This is one reason that there are loads of waves or changes in color in the sea below.
-This was all that I had to work with.
-And frankly, I loved the overall appearance of a tumbling sea.
+In making the quilt above for Patricia’s niece, I was working mainly with scraps left over from previous projects.
+This is why there are loads of waves or changes in color in the sea below as scraps were what I had to work with.
+Quite frankly, I loved the overall appearance of a changing, tumbling sea.

-But my favorite find was a shirt that had gradations of color from very light blue to dark blue, which I used for a darkening sky (see below for closeup).
-I used every bit that was left of that shirt.
-The gray hills in the far distance were placed there to cover up the fact that there was no more “sky material”.
+My favorite find was a shirt that had gradations of color from very light to dark blue, which I used for a darkening sky (see below for closeup).
+I used every bit of that shirt, however I had to place the gray hills in the far distance to cover up the fact that there was no more “sky material”.
 I think it worked.
-The bare tree at the side was a good cover for the ragged edges on the right side of the quilt, and I also liked the way it partially framed the picture.
+The bare tree at the side was a good cover for the ragged edges on the right side of the quilt.
+I also liked the way it framed the picture.